2mol/loser-hack/README.md

 - because you didn't notice that you had to send your CV, a handwritten motivational letter, and erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting? (mentioned on the registration page, go look it up)
 - because the only language choices were Java and PHP 4 (list recited purely from memory)
 - because you're not an idea person
-- because you don't blockchain, and machine learning is soo 2015
+- because you don't blockchain, and machine learning is so 2015

 In short